Skip to content

 • BBox in geo space where the resolution is requested

 • partialGcpTransformOptions ({ maxDepth?: number | undefined; minOffsetRatio?: number | undefined; minOffsetDistance?: number | undefined; minLineDistance?: number | undefined; geoIsGeographic?: boolean | undefined; ...
-4 more ...; isMultiGeometry?: false | undefined; })
+4 more ...; isMultiGeometry?: boolean | undefined; })

 • GCP Transform options to consider during the transformation